vamsireddy22/Riktam-hacktathon/README.md

 - Adding CSS to Web-App
 - Adding Disqus for Upvoting and realtime commenting section to make work simpler
 - Finishing the project and recording the video and wrap-up the hackathon

+# Day - 2
+Due to some personal problems unable to spend much time on day - 2 of the hackathon.

+# Learnings during the hackathon time
+Though I am not well versed in MERN stack I have decided to do the project in this stack.
+It helped me to learn something.
+- React components
+- MongoDB schema
+- Basics of Node js

+# Wrap Up note
+Though the I haven't finished the project 100%, I have enjoyed the developing the application and solving this problem.

+# Thank you!